 What is ABHES ?

-ABHES is recognized by the United States Secretary of Education for the accreditation of private, postsecondary institutions in the United States offering predominantly allied health education programs.
+ABHES is a National Accreditor and recognized by the United States Secretary of Education for the accreditation of private, postsecondary institutions in the United States offering predominantly allied health education programs.
 (Click logo for additional information)

 Types of Accreditation

 There are two basic types of educational accreditation, one identified as “institutional” and one referred to as “specialized” or “programmatic.”
 Institutional accreditation normally applies to an entire institution, indicating that each of an institution’s parts is contributing to the achievement of the institution’s objectives, although not necessarily all at the same level of quality.
 The various commissions of the regional accrediting associations, for example, perform institutional accreditation, as do many national accrediting agencies.

 Specialized or programmatic accreditation normally applies to programs, departments, or schools that are parts of an institution.
 The accredited unit may be as large as a college or school within a university or as small as a curriculum within a discipline.
 Most of the specialized or programmatic accrediting agencies review units within an institution of higher education that is accredited by one of the regional accrediting commissions.
 However, certain accrediting agencies also accredit professional schools and other specialized or vocational institutions of higher education that are free-standing in their operations.
 Thus, a “specialized ” or “programmatic ” accrediting agency may also function in the capacity of an “institutional” accrediting agency.
 In addition, a number of specialized accrediting agencies accredit educational programs within non-educational settings, such as hospitals.

 839 Bestgate Road, Suite 400

 Phone: (410) 260-4500 / Toll Free: (800) 974-0203